okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2024-okta-identity-engine/index.md

 #### Create dynamic resource sets with conditions is EA in Preview

 Resource set conditions help you limit the scope of a role by excluding an admin's access to certain apps.
 This gives you more granular control over your custom admin roles and helps meet your org's unique security needs.
-See [Resource set conditions](https://help.okta.com/okta_help.htm?type=oie&id=resource-set-conditions)<!--and the corresponding [Resource Set Resources](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/RoleCResourceSetResource/) API -->. <!-- DYNAMIC_RESOURCE_SETS (OKTA-746719) -->
+See [Resource set conditions](https://help.okta.com/okta_help.htm?type=oie&id=resource-set-conditions) and the corresponding [Resource Set Resources](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/RoleCResourceSetResource/) API. <!-- DYNAMIC_RESOURCE_SETS (OKTA-746719) -->

 #### Give access to Okta Support is GA in Production